 SNMPv3 tab

-The options Enable the agent SNMPv3 (recommended) or SNMPv1/v2c et SNMPv3 allow enabling the SNMP v3 module.
+The options Enable the agent SNMPv3 (recommended) or SNMPv1/v2c and SNMPv3 make it possible to enable the SNMP v3 module.

 Connection to the SNMP agent